rubynl/railsgirls.nl/src/privacy-policy.md

 - Food limitations, allergies, optional
 - T-shirt size, optional
 - Opt-in for childcare services, optional
+- Bank account number, collected as part of the sign up fee
+- Bank account name, collected as part of the sign up fee
 - Contact information for waiting list, optional
 - Contact information for future information, optional
 - Any other information you shared with us, optional